2025–26 Carolina Hurricanes season

-The 2025–26 Carolina Hurricanes season is the 47th season (46th season of play) for the National Hockey League (NHL) franchise that was established in June 1979, and the 28th season since the franchise relocated from the Hartford Whalers to start the 1997–98 season.
+The 2025–26 Carolina Hurricanes season was the 47th season (46th season of play) for the National Hockey League (NHL) franchise that was established in June 1979, and the 28th season since the franchise relocated from the Hartford Whalers to start the 1997–98 season.
+The Hurricanes defeated the Vegas Golden Knights in the 2026 Stanley Cup Final, ending a 20-year Stanley Cup championship drought.